open5e/open5e/source/classes/warlock.rst

 *Prerequisite: 15th level*

-You can cast *alter self* at will, without expending a spell slot.
+You can cast :ref:`srd:alter-self` at will, without expending a spell slot.

 Minions of Chaos
 ^^^^^^^^^^^^^^^^

 *Prerequisite: 9th level*

-You can cast *conjure elemental* once using a warlock spell slot.
+You can cast :ref:`srd:conjure-elemental` once using a warlock spell slot.
 You can’t do so again until you finish a long rest.

 Mire the Mind